-National had the most enviable and successful career of all of the American pre-World War I race cars.
-For instance, in 1911, in a combination of road races, speedway races, hill climbs and dirt track races, they won a total of 84 times, came in second 48 times and third 30 times.
-The huge 7 liter, four cylinder T-head had staying power.
+National had the most enviable and successful career of all the American pre-World War I race cars.
+For instance, in 1911, in a combination of road races, speedway races, hill climbs and dirt track races, they won 84 times, came in second 48 times and third 30 times.
+The huge 7 liter, four-cylinder T-head had staying power.
 From 1910 to 1913 they cataloged a model 40 semi-racing roadster with larger carburetors, engine modifications, and no place for any electrics.
 It was a pure road racer which earned its on-track record by sheer hard work.
 Then suddenly, in 1913, they stopped racing.

-National was a luxury car, which had a glorious, but relatively short lived competition career.
-Most of the racing was done between 1910 and 1913, at which time it rivaled and generally beat most of its competition.
-After World War I, however, financial difficulties ensued and the company changed hands one or two times before its demise in the early 1920s.
+National was a luxury car which had a glorious, but relatively short-lived competition career.
+They did most of the racing between 1910 and 1913, at which time it rivaled and beat most of its competition.
+After World War I, however, financial difficulties ensued, and the company changed hands one or two times before its demise in the early 1920s.

-It is apparent that this car has spent most of its life in California.
-According to the records of the Los Angeles County Museum, they acquired the car sometime around 1937 from a donor in San Jose.
-It is interesting to speculate on a, perhaps, romantic history here as well.
-An interesting photograph shows a very young Bing Crosby seated in a National semi-racing roadster with California producer George Cox at the wheel.
-This car has all of the external features identical to the collection’s car.
-Based on Crosby’s age, the photograph was probably taken in the late teens.
+It is clear that this car has spent most of its life in California.
+According to the records of the Los Angeles County Museum, they gained the car sometime around 1937 from a donor in San Jose.
+It is interesting to speculate on a perhaps romantic history here.
+An interesting photograph shows a young Bing Crosby seated in a National semi-racing roadster with California producer George Cox at the wheel.
+This car has all the external features identical to the collection’s car.
+Based on Crosby’s age, they probably took the photograph in his late teens.

 In 1943, some members of the Horseless Carriage Club of America photographed our car in the Los Angeles County Museum as it appears today.
-Records indicate that in the 1960s, the car was “deaccessioned” from the museum to famed race car collector Lindley Bothwell.
-According to Mrs. Bothwell, it was subsequently sold to the Harrah Collection some time in the 1970s.
-Our collection obtained the car shortly after the auction sale of many of the cars in the Harrah Collection.
-Very few of these road racers were sold.
+Records show that in the 1960s, the car was “deaccessioned” from the museum to the famed race car collector Lindley Bothwell.
+According to Mrs. Bothwell, they subsequently sold it to the Harrah Collection some time in the 1970s.
+Our collection got the car shortly after the auction sale of many of the cars in the Harrah Collection.
+Few of these road racers were sold.
 Could this be George Cox’s?